mateowatson/timetracker/README.md

 After cloning the repo, run `composer install` from the project root, assuming you have Composer installed on your computer.

-Copy `setup-example.cfg` in the root directory to a file named `setup.cfg` and the database creds for your localhost SQL instance.
+Copy `setup-example.cfg` in the root directory to a file named `setup.cfg` and add the database creds for your localhost SQL instance.
 It needs just an empty database.

 Run `npm install`, from the `public` directory, assuming you have npm installed.